harishraisinghani/learn-talk-tech-surrey/Build-Website-Scratch/lesson.md

 This workshop contains the following activities:
 * Interact with HTML, CSS and JavaScript code as the foundation of website code
-* Setup a Wordpress instance on Heroku with a free account
+* Setup a Wordpress instance on **000Webhost** with a free account
-* Create and deploy your new Wordpress website on Heroku
+* Create and deploy your new Wordpress website on 000Webhost

+Goal: Get a flavour of the various website development and analysis tools that exist

 ## Setup
-* Create a free account on `https://repl.it`
+* Create a free account on https://repl.it

-* Create a 'free account' on
+* Create a 'free account' on 000Webhost - https://www.000webhost.com/

 * Create a free Google account, which will be used for Google Analytics

 ## HTML, CSS and JS (JavaScript)
 We are going to interact with the various key code components of websites using `repl.it`.
 HTML (structure) + CSS (style) + JS (interaction)  = webpage

-We are going to create a travel blog website from scratch!
+We are going to create a custom travel blog website from scratch! **Everyone picks a city or country to visit**

-> At the bottom of `https://repl.it` after you've setup your account, select the language `HTML, CSS, JS`:
+> At the bottom of `https://repl.it` after you've setup your account, select the language `HTML, CSS, JS` for your new repl:

 ![Repl Languages](images/repl_languages.png)